opensearch-project/project-website/_posts/2022-12-09-aws-sigv4-support-for-clients.md

 }
 ```

-## Usage with the Amazon OpenSearch Serverless Service (preview)
+## Use with Amazon OpenSearch Serverless (preview)

-Please refer to [this article](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/serverless-clients.html) on how to use clients with the serverless service.
+Refer to [this article](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/serverless-clients.html) for infomration about how to use clients with Amazon OpenSearch Serverless.

-## Conclusion
+## Summary

-You can now sign your requests using the client APIs natively instead of using workarounds.
-We’re continuing to work on improving the capabilities of SigV4 in clients with scenarios like async connections, compressed requests, and connection pooling support.
-We’re happy to take pull requests and feedback in the form of issues on [github](https://github.com/opensearch-project/).
+You can now sign your requests natively using the client APIs instead of workarounds.
+We’re continuing to work on improving the capabilities of SigV4 in clients with scenarios like asynchronous connections, compressed requests, and connection pooling support, and we welcome your pull requests and feedback in the form of issues on [GitHub](https://github.com/opensearch-project/).